David0tt/DeepGTAV/Readme.md

 starting a data generation script.
 To prevent this leave the building before starting the data generation.

+ATTENTION: Restrict the data that is recorded with the `Dataset` message to only the data that you need.

+e.g.

+      dataset=Dataset(location=True, time=True, exportBBox2D=True)

+against

+      dataset=Dataset(location=True, time=True, exportBBox2D=True, segmentationImage=True, exportLiDAR=True, maxLidarDist=120)

+This improves the capturing speed by quite a lot.

+In `VPilot/backup/presentation_VisDrone_VisualizeMessageParts.py` examples on how to handle different message parts are given (most in comments).
+Note that most of the export messages are only there for legacy and debugging reasons.
+The suported and useful exported message parts are the settings `exportBBox2D, segmentationImage, exportLiDAR (with maxLidarDist)` in `Dataset` and corresponding message parts.

 ### VPilot messages
 For an in depth understanding of the VPilot message interface, the best way to start is to look at the file `VPilot\deepgtav\messages.py`.
 The function signatures of the `__init__` should be realtively self explanatory.

+DeepGTAV sends capturing messages to VPilot in every tick.
+Those messages encode all the recorded information and can be accessed by their fields (e.g. message['frame'] is the recorded image, message['bbox2d'] the recorded bounding boxes etc.)

 ## Modification of GTAV
 In general DeepGTAV should work stable with modifications of GTAV.